Quantum metasurfaces as probes of vacuum particle content: Quantum-controlled Hamiltonian

 The presence of the single frequency mirror removes the interactions between the $\hat{a}_1$ mode and all right sub-cavity modes, as well as all $\hat{\bar{a}}_k$ modes and all left sub-cavity modes.
 This follows how for the perfectly reflecting mirror considered in Sec.\ \ref{subregpartcont}, the effect of the mirror is to remove interactions and squeezing terms across the sub-cavity modes that are present in the global cavity Hamiltonian.
-Applying the same principle, but restricted to the set of frequencies reflected by the array, we obtain,
+Applying the same principle, but restricted to the set of frequencies reflected by the array (which was derived rigorously in Appendix~\ref{beam1}), we obtain,

 where the sum over $k$ extends to all right sub-cavity modes that the single frequency mirror reflects (all modes that fall within the linewidth of the atomic array's reflectivity), and in the second line we have taken the limit $L \gg r$, where $r$ is the size of the sub-cavity, and neglected all other terms as they are sub-leading in this regime.
-In this regime, the dominant frequency shift between the transmissive and reflective states comes from difference in particle content, rather than constant offsets $\Omega_n \beta_{1 n}^2, \Omega_n \bar{\beta}_{k n}^2$.
-The Hamiltonian of Eq.~\eqref{Hbn4} represents standing waves at the frequency $\omega_1$ in the left sub-cavity, with standing waves of frequencies being one of the $\bar{\omega}_k$ frequencies in the right sub-cavity as displayed in Fig.~\ref{fig:atom2}.
+Importantly, in this regime, the dominant frequency shift between the transmissive and reflective states comes from difference in particle content, rather than constant offsets $\Omega_n \beta_{1 n}^2, \Omega_n \bar{\beta}_{k n}^2$.
+The Hamiltonian of Eq.~\eqref{Hbn4} represents standing waves at the frequency $\omega_1$ in the left sub-cavity, with standing waves of frequencies $\bar{\omega}_k$ in the right sub-cavity as displayed in Fig.~\ref{fig:atom2}.

 We now construct the Hamiltonian of the global cavity with the sub-cavities removed as

 which is completely orthogonal to the individual single frequency sub-cavities as

 We therefore, use the following Hamiltonian for the single frequency reflective mirror in the $L \gg r$ regime,